-A trainee in difficulty is a trainee who is not making the expected progress in training, performing in line with expected standards, or who is experiencing health or physical difficulties that are impeding their progress and therefore needs extra support in order to maintain their capability to undertake RACP training.
+A trainee in difficulty (TID) is a trainee who is not making the expected progress in training, performing in line with expected standards, or who is experiencing health or physical difficulties that are impeding their progress and therefore needs enhanced support in order to maintain their capability to undertake RACP training.

-Someone who is exhibiting notifiable conduct is not a TID, these matters are to be referred to AHPRA.
+Someone who is exhibiting notifiable conduct is not a trainee in difficulty, these matters are to be referred to AHPRA.